gabimin/gabimin/README.md

 ### Projects

-Check out some of the projects I've been working on: [my public repositories](https://github.com/gabimin?tab=repositories&q=&type=public&language=&sort=)
+Check out some of the projects I've been working on [my public repositories](https://github.com/gabimin?tab=repositories&q=&type=public&language=&sort=)

 ### Connect with Me